 I went to graduate school at the University of California, Irvine in 1995 and completed my Ph.D. in 2004.
-I was accepted into a class of 12 students.
+I was accepted into a class of twelve students.
 Half of my fellow students dropped out of the program by the end of the second year and only three of us ever finished our degrees.
-I then worked as a lecturer at UCI for one year and landed a tenure-track job at Calvin College in 2005.
-What follows are my thoughts and suggestions for students at Calvin who are also interested in getting a Ph.D.
+I then worked as a lecturer at UCI for one year and landed a tenure-track job at Calvin University in 2005.
+What follows are my thoughts and suggestions for undergraduate students at Calvin who are also interested in getting a Ph.D.

 Caveat: These suggestions are entirely shaped by my own training and experience as a graduate student at UCI.
 UCI is a Research I university that had a heavy emphasis on critical theory when I was there.
 Furthermore, we were trained with the expectation that we were preparing for jobs at other secular Research I universities.
 As such, the advice I have to offer may be different from the advice you might receive from another professor.